stepchowfun/typical/README.md

 ## Introduction

-Suppose you want to build an API for sending emails.
-You need to decide how requests and responses will be [serialized](https://en.wikipedia.org/wiki/Serialization) for transport.
-You could use a self-describing format like JSON or XML, but there are some downsides worth considering:
+Suppose you want to build an API for sending emails, and you need to decide how requests and responses will be [serialized](https://en.wikipedia.org/wiki/Serialization) for transport.
+You could use a self-describing format like JSON or XML, but you'd prefer to have more type safety and performance. *Typical* has a great story to tell about those things.

-1. It can be difficult to ensure the client and server agree on the shape of the data, especially if they are written in different programming languages and can't share code.
-2. Text-based formats like JSON and XML are generally less efficient to serialize and deserialize than binary formats, in both time and space.

-*Typical* doesn't suffer from those two issues.
-Moreover, Typical has a great story to tell about type safety and how to safely make changes to your API.

 You might start with a *schema file* called `email_api.t` with the request and response types for your email API: